Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 > [!Note]
 >
->**Note: The input command should be case sensitive, and keywords can be complemented using 'Tab' key.**
+>**The input command should be case sensitive, and keywords can be complemented using 'Tab' key.**

 (1) Open VNC, and use short-cut '**Ctrl+Alt+T**' to open the command-line terminal, then run the command '**cd OpenCV/face/**' and hit Enter to navigate to the directory containing the program files.